mikeph52/BioGenie/README.md

 > This is an Alpha testing version.
 It is not functional.
 Not for scientific use.

 > [!IMPORTANT]
 > _The Windows version is not being maintained at the moment.
-Last available version: 0.14.0(https://github.com/mikeph52/BioGenie/releases/tag/v.0.14.0)._
+Last available version: 0.14.0(https://github.com/mikeph52/BioGenie/releases/tag/v.0.14.0).
+Use WSL(Windows Subsystem for Linux) instead._

 ## Changelog:
 - 0.18.0: